UAlbertaALTLab/recording-validation-interface/README.md

     flask run

-This should use the WSGI app configured in `.flaskenv`.
+This should use the WSGI app configured in `.env`.

 Testing